lukasborawski/bigos/README.md

 *Types*

-Border types are notated as a class option and we have couple of them: `top, left, right, bottom, full`
+Border types are notated as a class options: `top, left, right, bottom, full`

 Usage: